avesbox/schedule/README.md

 [![Serinus Logo][logo_white]][repo_link]

-# Serinus Serve Static
+# Serinus Cron

-A module for Serinus applications 🐤 to serve static files.
+A module for Serinus applications 🐤 to execute cron-like jobs in a Serinus application.

 ## Installation